What is Bad Debt Expense Formula?

 Example #1

 Sale Expert Co. sold goods on credit to Mr. Smart, amounting to $ 1,200 on credit due in 7 days.
-After 5 days, the company got news of insolvency of Mr. Smart as he is unable to pay his outstanding bank debts.
-Mr. Smart has confirmed that he will be unable to pay to sell expert co as he does not have enough resources to pay bank debt as well as sale expert co debt.
+After 5 days, the company got news of Mr. Smart's insolvency as he cannot pay his outstanding bank debts.
+Mr. Smart has confirmed that he will be unable to pay to sell expert co as he does not have enough resources to pay bank debt or sell expert co debt.
 What accounting treatment should be done by the company to record an unrecoverable debtor?

 Solution